-As experienced U.S. immigration lawyers, Millar & Hayes Immigration Lawyers assists countless clients to gain entry into the United States - the right way.
+Millar & Hayes U.S. Immigration Lawyers assists countless clients to gain entry into the United States – the right way.
 We can assess your situation and suggest an optimal legal strategy, which may or may not include a pardon.
 With knowledge, experience, and offices conveniently located on either side of the border we can help you to meet your immigration goals.
-If you are interested in learning more about Canadian pardons and waivers, contact us or schedule a consultation.
+If you are interested in learning more about citizenship through naturalization, contact us to schedule a consultation.

 The following are requirements for eligibility for naturalization to U.S. citizenship:

 It is important to ensure that you qualify before proceeding with a naturalization case.
 In certain situations, such as where more than two crimes have been committed, the applicant might put themselves in jeopardy of removal (deportation).
 Another requirement that must be met is registration for selective service.
 Men with lawful permanent resident status between the ages of 18 to 26 are required to register for selective service.
 If they do not, their application for naturalization may be delayed.

 Another Option: Derivative Citizenship

 Some people who were not born in the U.S. may acquire derivative citizenship.
 These opportunities are based upon a qualifying relationship with a U.S. citizen or permanent resident.
 To learn more about derivative citizenship, click here.